pavkam/codeceptjs-testmailapp-helper/README.md

 ## Functions

 The helper exposes only three functions you should care about.
+They are listed below.

 ### `haveInbox()`

 Creates a new inbox.
 The email address is generated using the account namespace, a random tag and the standard testmail.app domain.
-The function return an `inbox` object that you can use later in the other functions.
+The function returns an `inbox` object that you can use later in the other functions.

 Example: